LATEST NEWS & ANNOUNCEMENTS

 - Sisters-Camp Sherman Fire District – Outdoor Burning Regulations

 - Power Outage Tips from Central Electric Cooperative

 - American Red Cross: How to Prepare for Emergencies

 - Tollgate Fire History Timeline

 In 1979 a forest fire swept through Tollgate destroying several homes.
 This video, (video courtesy of Boone Zimmerlee, Oregon Department of Forestry COD Stewardship Forester) shows why it is so important to maintain defensible space around your home.

 A note from your Tollgate Firewise Committee: Watch this video about the 1979 fire in Tollgate!
 It is mesmerizing.
 Look for familiar landmarks in Tollgate; see what you recognize; watch and listen to the roar of the flames as this fire tried to devour our neighborhood.
 And listen closely to the expert analysis and advice offered more than four decades ago on protecting your home, your neighbors’ homes and our community.
 Are you frightened?
 More well-informed?
 Inspired to get your home protected?
 Wondering why more hasn’t been done in 43 years?
 Ready to help?
 We are!

 Firewise Volunteer Hours

 For a community to receive a Firewise rating, the community must log volunteer hours.
-For 2021 an hour was valued at $27.20, and participating sites must accomplish the equivalent of one hour of work for every dwelling unit (home) in the community (Tollgate has 440 units).
-They can achieve this through documenting work hours, cash spent, or in-kind services received.
+Participating sites must accomplish the equivalent of one hour of work for every dwelling unit (home) in the community (Tollgate has 440 units).
+Tollgate can achieve this through documenting our work hours, cash spent, or in-kind services received.